Frequently Asked Questions

 Everything you need (and don’t need) to bring.

-We provide hammocks, machetes, cooking gear, and shared expedition equipment.
+We provide hammocks, machetes, snorkels, masks, cooking gear, and shared expedition equipment.
 You bring clothing and a small personal kit.
 See a general kit list here.

 Yes, but only in checked luggage.
 Always check airline and national regulations, plus any import laws at your destination.
 We can supply a knife if needed, just ask.

 Yes.
-We have solar charging.
-If filming a lot, bring a power bank and spare batteries.
+We have solar charging but please bring a power bank and spare batteries if you have several gadgets.

 Many nationalities can enter our destinations visa-free, but rules vary.
 Ensure your passport has at least six months’ validity and verify entry requirements.

 We bring ample fresh water for safety.
+Typically 500L an expedition, it’s something we do not compromise on.
 You’ll also learn rain-catching and filtration techniques during training.

 Booking & Costs